-Diabetes can cause joint pain in various ways, such as damaging the joints or nerves.
+Diabetes can cause pain in the joints in various ways.
 It also has links with two types of arthritis.

 Over time, uncontrolled diabetes can affect the muscles and skeleton, leading to joint pain, nerve damage, and other symptoms.

 Keep reading for more information about the links between diabetes, arthritis, and joint pain.
 We also describe telltale symptoms and the range of treatments.

 Diabetes is a chronic condition that doctors characterize as problems with insulin and blood sugar, also known as blood glucose.
 Insulin is a hormone that delivers blood glucose into the body’s cells.